 Orvieto: In my dreams I walk your streets and speak your language, walking the halls of ancient convents and eating at the table of dear friends.

 Those two-and-a-half years changed the course of my life – I would not be Roman Catholic were it not for my time there, I wouldn’t be a practicing artist, and it’s even possible I might not be the happily married mother of two that I now am.
-If you have followed my artistic journey at all you can see the influence – the medieval architecture, the narratives and symbolism which inspired the Renaissance artists, and, hopefully, a love for color, figure, and narrative throughout my work.
+If you have followed my artistic journey at all you can see the influence – the medieval architecture, the narratives (particularly the Virgin Mary) which inspired the Renaissance artists, and also a love for the human figure.

 The experiences and the people from my time in Orvieto continue to live so vividly within me that the distance of time and space does not seem possible.

 And so, when my friend Elisa Lardani Marchi passed away suddenly on Feb.
 28, 2015 at the age of 37, it was not the sadness of finding about someone from my distant past who I had not seen in six years, but the sorrow felt for a true friend, whose entire family (husband, mother, brother) remains close to my heart, though I have never met two of her four children.
 In the year since her death, her family has shared beautiful stories of redemption and love , and I felt a strong desire to be able to share that with my/our English-speaking friends as well.

 I want to share that story with you, too.
 Please click here to read my article about Elisa and her family on CatholicMom.com.